-There are very weak preferences of landform type for particular bed slopes or regional topographic configuration.
-Collectively, grounding line landforms span the full range of bed slopes that exist in the western Ross Sea (Fig. 7D-F), but moraines appear to favour particularly low slope beds (Fig. 7E).
-The lowest (i.e.i.e., flat, <0.1°) slope beds, generally foundcommonly within troughs formerly occupied by ice streams, also have a more diverse range of forms (Fig. 2).
-This suggests2), suggesting that the formative controls on landform morphotypes are more variable on flat beds and that any ice velocity control on landform type is more nuanced than a simple stream/non-stream condition linked to trough/bank settings.
-Where a slope is present (>0.1°), recessional moraines show a slight tendency for orientations perpendicular to slope contours (Fig. 8A), indicating that).
-These grounding lines expressed by these moraines were therefore laterally grounded in a range of water depths.
-On the contrary, grounding, suggesting that recessional moraine formation is not sensitive to topographic shape.
-Grounding zone wedges, on the other hand, more commonly follow slope contours (Fig. 8B), and markmarking individual grounding line positions that were laterally situated at more-or-less equal water depths.
+western Ross Sea (Fig. 7d-f), but moraines appear to favour particularly low slope beds (Fig. 7e).
+The lowest (i.e. flat, $<0.1^{\circ}$) slope beds, commonly within troughs formerly occupied by ice streams, have a more diverse range of forms (Fig. 2), suggesting that the formative controls on landform morphotypes are more variable on flat beds and that any ice velocity control on landform type is more nuanced than a simple stream-non-stream condition linked to trough-bank settings.
+Where a slope is present ($> 0.1^{\circ}$), recessional moraines show a slight tendency for orientations perpendic-